lumahealthhq/policy/22-key_definitions.md

 * *Electronic Protected Health Information (ePHI)*: Any individually identifiable health information protected by HIPAA that is transmitted by, processed in some way, or stored in electronic media.

-* *Environment*: The overall technical environment, including all servers, network devices, and applications.

 * *Event*: An event is defined as an occurrence that does not constitute a serious adverse effect on Luma, its operations, or its Customers, though it may be less than optimal.
 Examples of events include, but are not limited to:
   * A hard drive malfunction that requires replacement;
   * Systems become unavailable due to power outage that is non-hostile in nature, with redundancy to assure ongoing availability of data;
   * Accidental lockout of an account due to incorrectly entering a password multiple times.

+* *Environment*: The overall technical environment, including all servers, network devices, and applications.

 * *Hardware (or hard drive)*: Any computing device able to create and store ePHI.

 * *Health and Human Services (HHS)*: The government body that maintains HIPAA.

-* *Individually Identifiable Health Information*: That information that is a subset of health information, including demographic information collected from an individual, and is created or received by a health care provider, health plan, employer, or health care clearinghouse; and relates to the past, present, or future physical or mental health or condition of an individual; the provision of health care to an individual; or the past, present, or future payment for the provision of health care to an individual; and identifies the individual; or with respect to which there is a reasonable basis to believe the information can be used to identify the individual.

 * *Indication*: A sign that an Incident may have occurred or may be occurring at the present time.
 Examples of indications include:
   * The network intrusion detection sensor alerts when a known exploit occurs against an FTP server.
 Intrusion detection is generally reactive, looking only for footprints of known attacks.
 It is important to note that many IDS "hits" are also false positives and are neither an event nor an incident;